 In conclusion, neon tetras and goldfish should NOT live together.
 They are both incredibly fun and beautiful fish to keep, but there are unfortunately too many factors that suggest they shouldn't be kept together, with the main one being the health and wellbeing of both fish species.

+Fortunately, neon tetras are incredibly friendly and peaceful fish, so finding compatible neon tetra tank mates will be absolutely no issue at all.
 So, by creating a healthy aquarium environment for each fish species and keeping them separately, you can enjoy the benefits of having both fish, just not in the same aquarium.